 There are also a limited number of lockable cabinets in 210 and 220 Jacobs, with shelves and trays, available to current instructors; please contact Joey Gottbrath if you would like to use one of these cabinets.

-GSIs can hold office hours in 10C, 210, 220, and 310 Jacobs Hall during our general operating hours, when the rooms are not otherwise occupied by a class, meeting, or event.
-Check the availability of the 2nd and 3rd floor studios here and the design lounge here, then contact Tyshon Rogers with your requested time (note that office hours have non-exclusive use of classroom space).
+GSIs can hold office hours in 10C (aka the design lounge), 210, 220, and 310 Jacobs during general operating hours, when the rooms are not otherwise occupied by a class, meeting, or event.
+Check the availability of the 2nd and 3rd floor studios here and the design lounge here, then contact Tyshon Rogers with your requested time and room.
+Note that office hours have non-exclusive use of classroom space.

 Brainstorming and lo-fi prototyping materials, such as post-it notes, scissors, markers, and tape, are available for use by all classes.
 Materials are located on rolling metal carts in all three of the teaching studios (210, 220, and 310 Jacobs).

 Students and instructors with Maker Passes can also purchase prototyping and fabrication materials from the Jacobs Hall material store; some materials, such as the Type A 3D printer filament and LED lights, are provided free of charge to Maker Pass holders.

 The AV production lab is located in 220C Jacobs and contains equipment that can help to document project work.
 Some of the equipment in the lab reserved for instructor use only (e.g., the large format printer and docu-camera), while other equipment is accessible by all UC Berkeley students, staff, and faculty, without requiring a Maker Pass (e.g., the high resolution flatbed scanner and photography backdrop).

 Your class can access four floors of prototyping and fabrication equipment with a Maker Pass.
 Students can get Maker Passes by following these three steps.